IB-Analyst/Python-Boat-Sales-Analysis/README.md

 ## Data

-The following dataset were used: boat_data
+The following dataset were used: boat_data.

 ## Tools

-Python was used in the analysis and the following libraries:Pandas, Numpy, Seaborn, Matplotlib, SciPy.
+Python was used in the analysis and the following libraries:Pandas, Numpy, Seaborn, Matplotlib, SciPy, Folium, JSON, Scikit-Learn, Pylab.

 ## Resources